-He was commissioned into the 9th Battalion Manchester Regiment as 2nd Lieutenant on June 28, 1913, after serving as a sergeant and promoted to Lieutenant on January 24, 1914.
+Based upon the recommendation of the battalion’s commanding officer he was commissioned into the 9th Battalion Manchester Regiment as 2nd Lieutenant on June 28, 1913, and promoted to Lieutenant on January 24, 1914 after passing the necessary exam.

 He sailed with the battalion to Egypt and served with them through their training and preparations for action.
 He landed with the Battalion in Gallipoli on May 9, 1915 assigned to B Company.
 He took over command of C Company in June 1915 after their terrible losses that month and was officially appointed temporary Captain on June 18, 1915 in recognition of this new responsibility.
 He was involved in the battle of Krithia Vineyard in August, commanding 100 men of C and D companies.
 Later that month he reported sick to hospital after suffering from ill health for some time.
 He was sufficiently recovered by September 9th to take command of 102 men going to the light training camp at Imbros.
 Nevertheless, he reported sick to Hospital in Lemnos 10 days later, (and relinquished his temporary rank of Captain).
 He spent 21 days in Hospital in Malta before being invalided to the UK on October 8, 1915.
 Back in the UK he was awarded two months sick leave which was extended by an additional month in December, finally being passed fit for general service in January 1916.

 The next official mention of him is rejoining the Battalion in Egypt, from the UK, on March 23, 1916 where he was once again awarded the temporary rank of Captain.
+The battalion war diary provides no mention of his activities but he was later to be mentioned in the despatch of July 17 by General Sir Archibald Murray for his distinguished services in the Sinai with the Desert Column.
 He sailed with the Battalion to France in March 1917 and in August 1917 he was promoted to Captain with precedence from June 1, 1916.

-In France, he attended a course of instruction for Company Commanders at Montigny in April before proceeding to the UK for 11 days home leave, rejoining the Battalion in France on May 5, 1917.
+In France, he attended a course of instruction for Company Commanders at Flixecourt in April before proceeding to the UK for 11 days home leave, rejoining the Battalion in France on May 5, 1917.
 On June 26 he attended a school of instruction with the 3rd Army, rejoining the Battalion on August 2, 1917 after 37 days.
 He then spent almost two weeks sick in hospital from September 23rd to October 5th.
 10 days after rejoining the Battalion he proceeded to leave in the UK for 12 days, returning on October 27, 1917.
 On February 20, 1918 he was transferred to the 1/7th Manchester Regiment and was struck off the strength of the Battalion.
+He remained in France until he was demobilised on August 27, 1919.

 In April 1932 he married Dorothy Kershaw in Ashton-under-Lyne and on November 5th of the following year their first daughter, Pauline was born.
 Their second daughter, Susan Handforth was born in 1935.

 By 1939 he was the Director of Education for Ashton and living on Mellor Road with his wife, two children and a domestic servant.
-He retired from the Territorial Army on January 1, 1943 retaining the rank of Colonel.
+During World War II he rejoined the service, finally retiring from the Territorial Army on January 1, 1943 and retaining the rank of Colonel.
+He was made a Deputy Lieutenant of the County Palatine of Lancaster on January 15, 1946.

 Colonel George William Handforth, T.D. died on May 22, 1955.
 He was 69 years old.